Best Matcha in Switzerland: Why It's So Hard to Find (2026)

 - Minimum 21 days of shading under traditional tana or kabuse covers, which forces the plant to produce more amino acids

-- Finely ground on granite mills at approximately 40 grams per hour — slow enough to prevent heat damage
+- Finely ground on granite mills at approximately 40 grams per hour: slow enough to prevent heat damage to the chlorophyll and amino acids

 These are not arbitrary marketing criteria.
 They are the standards used by Japanese tea masters when selecting matcha for chanoyu (tea ceremony).
 A matcha that does not meet these criteria would simply never be served in a ceremonial context in Japan.